Code-Institute-Submissions/CI-project-four/README.md

 Several user stories were considered before development began:

-1.I eat a plant-based diet and would like to visit a website with 100% vegan recipes.
+1. "I eat a plant-based diet and would like to visit a website with 100% vegan recipes."
-2.I am interested in veganism and would like to visit a website that has a collection of plant-based recipes.
+2. "I am interested in veganism and would like to visit a website that has a collection of plant-based recipes."
-3.As a parent I want to encourage my children to eat fruits and vegetables, I would like to visit a website with healthy food options.
+3. "As a parent I want to encourage my children to eat fruits and vegetables, I would like to visit a website with healthy food options."
-4.I live by myself and want to learn about making wholesome meals at home so I don't just order takeaway.
+4. "I live by myself and want to learn about making wholesome meals at home so I don't just order takeaway."
-5.As a person who wants to improve their cooking skills, I'm looking for new recipes to try.
+5. "As a person who wants to improve their cooking skills, I'm looking for new recipes to try."
-6.I currently eat an unhealthy diet and want access to recipes that are good for my health.
+6. "I currently eat an unhealthy diet and want access to recipes that are good for my health."
-7.I want to be able to store all my favorite recipes online, with minimum fuss.
+7. "I want to be able to store all my favorite recipes online, with minimum fuss."
-8. I want to edit and delete recipes.
+8. "I want to edit and delete recipes."
-9.I want to encourage my friends to consider eating less meat and dairy, and would like to be able to recommend a good recipe website to them.
+9. "I want to encourage my friends to consider eating less meat and dairy, and would like to be able to recommend a good recipe website to them."